 The D80 is designed to pick up more pet hair for those with a menagerie at home.
 It features the new brush of the D80 plus a combi brush to reduce noise and high performance filters to keep dust in the unit.
 They also come with a larger dirt bin, holding some 0.7-liters of fluff.

 Apart from the brush layout and filters, this pair of Neato robot vacuums are pretty much identical.
-The extra bits on the D80 do give it a $50 premium on the D75 (see D75 pricing here), but for those with allergies or just too many pets, that would be a small price to pay.
+The extra bits on the D80 do give a premium on the D75 (For the latest prices and discounts, check here), but for those with allergies or just too many pets, that would be a small price to pay.

 Boundary markers can keep both Neato products out of harm’s way, while a drop sensor will prevent them tumbling down the stairs.
-Pairs of filters and additional boundary markers are available for $18, keeping consumables down to a reasonable level.
+Pairs of filters and additional boundary markers are available, keeping consumables down to a reasonable level.

 Finally, both offer an easy to program auto-schedule using the LCD display screen and button controls.
 It only takes a minute to create a cleaning schedule that fits around your day.
 Or you can tap the start button if you have friends coming round and what to impress them with your automated cleaning buddy.